IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

    `oc apply -f 99-ibm-attach.yaml`

-2. Configure your storage system host attachment.
+2. Configure your storage system host attachment, per worker node.

     **Important:** The CSI driver does not define hosts on your storage system.